Financing your Education

 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
 Please reference your program’s website for information about the number of units you will take each term.

-The Financial Aid office at CSULB serves all students and help meet their educational goals.
+The Financial Aid and Scholarships Office serves all students and help meet their educational goals.
 They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.
-Go to the Financial Aid website or contact them at 562.985.8403, or stop by Brotman Hall 123 for more information.

-The CASA Transition Training project will train 12 school psychologists and 12 special educators to become highly qualified to provide culturally-competent, evidence-based transition services through participation in two years (special education scholars) or 3 years (school psychologist scholars) of intense research-based coursework, community service, school-based fieldwork and conference participation.
-School psychology and special education scholars will engage in service-learning in special day classrooms in local high schools as well as become Court Appointed Special Advocates (CASA) to youth with disabilities in foster care.
+The CRISP (Culturally Responsive Instruction and Intervention in Self-Determination Programs) project will train 12 special educators and 12 school psychologists to provide culturally responsive self-determination instruction to K-12 students with disabilities through participation in two years (special education scholars) or 3 years (school psychologist scholars) of research-based coursework, community service, school-based fieldwork, and conference participation.
+Special education and school psychology scholars will engage in service-learning in local public schools, as well as provide special education trainings for parents of students with disabilities.

 Overview: